Is your child experiencing potty training regression? Then here’s what to do

 How should I support my child with potty training?

-Remember, you are not simply trying to get your child clean and dry, you are supporting them to become independent.
+Remember, you are not simply trying to get your child clean and dry; you are supporting them in becoming independent.
 So take your child to the shops, go to the pants rack and give them a choice between two different packs of simple pants (don’t overwhelm them with choice).
 Don’t make a big deal out of this - you’re just buying pants!
 Buy at least a dozen pairs.

 This is a deeply respectful approach.
 No need for upset or even overly enthusiastic reassurance.
-Keep this process very matter of fact.
-After all, even grown-ups have accidents sometimes so we need to help our children understand how to manage when they get in a bit of a pickle.
-Toddlers thrive on independence so you’ll be amazed how fast this down-to-earth approach works.
-You’re not looking for dry pants remember, just independence.
+Keep this process very matter-of-fact.
+After all, even grown-ups have accidents sometimes, so we need to help our children understand how to manage when they get in a bit of a pickle.
+Toddlers thrive on independence, so you’ll be amazed by how fast this down-to-earth approach works.
+You’re not looking for dry pants; remember, you just need independence.
 Dry and clean pants will follow in time.
-Make sure you’re close and available if needed for wiping and washing hands but do respect your child if they request privacy - I certainly get terrible stage fright if I think someone is hovering outside my loo when I’m in there!
+Make sure you’re close and available to wipe and wash hands, but respect your child if they request privacy.
+I certainly get terrible stage fright if I think someone is hovering outside my loo when I’m in there!

 Do not discuss your child’s wees and poos in front of them or clap and cheer (imagine if that were you…).
-Your whole approach and demeanour should be one of understated and simple expectation that your child will learn, like the rest of the family, to handle their own bodily functions and that help is, of course, available, if it’s asked for.
+Your whole approach and demeanour should be one of understated and simple expectations that your child will learn, like the rest of the family, to handle their own bodily functions and that help is, of course, available if it’s asked for.

 Should I use a star chart?

 Rewards should be saved for behaviour that you didn’t expect, that goes above and beyond, such as when your older child washes your car for you.
-With toilet independence, our quiet pleasure that our expectations have been met is reward enough.
+With toilet independence, our quiet pleasure and the fact that our expectations have been met are reward enough.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us